denbykov/upVibe-server/docs/business/server/file_management.md

 file

 Does the record exist?
-- yes - go to AC 3
+- yes - abort the operation and send the "Playlist already added" error
 - no - go to AC 4

 #### AC 4